wsmr9/order-management-service-interview/README.md

 ### Step 3: Create Required Directories

-Create a directory within the root of the project to store MySQL data:
+Create a directory within the root of the project to store PosgreSQL data:

 ```bash
     mkdir postgres_data_order